 Sony MDR-7506Full Review

-If you’re planning on using these headphones for casual listening as well, it’s worth mentioning that bass-lovers won’t love these headphones.
 The low end is fine, but you’re not going to get the bump you’d expect from most consumer headphones.
-Instead, the Sony MDR-7506’s put a fairly decent emphasis on the kids and the highs which is part of what makes them so good for monitoring audio.
+Instead, the Sony MDR-7506 emphasizes the mids and highs, which is part of what makes them so good for monitoring audio.
 If there’s any harshness in your mix, these are going to show you.
-The coiled cable is also great for studio or desk use as it measures in at 9.8 feet, but it’s going to be an inconvenience if you’re going to be plugging these into a smartphone while on the go.
-It ends with a 3.5mm jack but comes with a 1/4″ adapter if you need to plug into some higher end gear.

 As good as these are, they’re not flawless.
 The plastic build doesn’t feel all that sturdy and because these fold at the hinges for easy transport, you might want to be careful with these when you stuff them in your backpack.
 The ear cups could also use an upgrade because even though they swivel a bit to get a better fit, they don’t rotate at all.
-So letting them dangle around your neck when not in use can be uncomfortable.
-But that said, the pros outweigh the cons.
+That said, the pros outweigh the cons.
 These are an industry standard for a reason.

 Again, our picks tend toward the midrange and lower as far as pricing goes, but there are many other headphones out there that will cost you a whole lot more than what we’ve got here.